amazingofficial/amazingofficial/README.md

 - 💞️ I’m looking to collaborate on open source software.
 - 📫 How to reach me "not yet".
 - 😄 Pronouns: /əˈmeɪ.zɪŋ/
-- ⚡ Fun fact: watch my favorite movies.
+- ⚡ Fun fact: do what I love.

 <!---
 amazingofficial/amazingofficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.